gikdev/my-learning/practices/ddd/TaskForge/SPEC.md

 1. **Unique Names**

+   * Label names must be unique.
    * Project names must be unique.
    * Task titles must be unique within a project.
-   * Label names must be unique within a project.
-   * normalized & trimmed ones are the same -> then are not unique.
+   * Normalized and trimmed ones are the same → then are not unique.

 2. **Status Rules**

-   * Tasks can only have 3 statuses: pending, waiting or completed.
+   * Tasks can only have two statuses: pending or completed.
    * Completed tasks can be marked pending again if needed.

 3. **Projects**

-   * Archived projects cannot accept new tasks.
+   * Completed projects cannot accept new tasks.

 4. **Labels**